ekwan/Jprogdyn/README.md

 3. **Analyze Trajectories**

-The job has been setup in `NMR_tutorial_analysis.config`.
+The job has been setup in `tutorials/methane_NMR_analysis.config`.
 The following refer to entries within that file:

 - `trajectory_type : nmr` and `job_type : trajectory` requests that an analysis of existing trajectories be run.